pinecoders/pinecoders.github.io/faq_and_code/README.md

 1. String concatenations can be slow.
 Minimize their use.
 Some constant evaluations like `s = "foo" + "bar"` are optimized to `s = "foobar"`, but others aren't.
 The [PineCoders Stopwatch](https://www.tradingview.com/script/rRmrkRDr-Script-Stopwatch-PineCoders-FAQ/) can help you time your script so you can test the performance of different coding techniques.

+### How can I access financials information on stocks from Pine?
+Using the [`security()`](https://www.tradingview.com/pine-script-reference/v4/#fun_security) function, you can access information on earnings, splits and dividends using the technique illustrated in [this script](https://www.tradingview.com/script/XUX5VVN0-Earnings-Splits-Dividends/).
+Note that this method is not officially supported by TradingView and may not work in the future.

+More complete financial information on stocks is available from the [Financials](https://www.tradingview.com/blog/en/fundamental-analysis-is-now-available-on-tradingview-15448/) button on your chart.
+This information appears on the chart as an indicator.
+Using [external input](https://www.pinecoders.com/faq_and_code/#how-can-i-use-one-scripts-output-as-an-input-into-another), your script will be able to access information from one of those Finantials indicators at a time.
+Note that this setup will require the proper chart setup, i.e.,:

+- Your scipt will need to allow for an external input.
+- Both your script and the require Financials indicator will need to be loaded on the chart.
+- The selection of the Financials indicator's output as an input into your indicator will need to be done manually through your script's *Settings/Inputs*.

 **[Back to top](#table-of-contents)**